 1. Big Box Vs. Small Stores

 For the frugal consumer, shopping smart is always a logical first step.
-When you’re shopping at the big-box like and Lowes, there are always deals going down.
+When you’re shopping at the big-box home improvement stores like Home Depot and Lowes, there are always deals going down.

 The two heavyweight retailers are highly competitive and both stores offer price matching with an additional 10-percent discount on identical products advertised at a lower price at any competing store.
 Both stores also post weekly sales, discounts and rebates on their websites so you can be prepared before you hit the store.
 Not to mention, you can always find for these home and garden giants.